 The state does not require drivers to have UM/UIM coverage, but it is a recommended coverage.
 Too many drivers in the state of Washington use the bare minimum coverage – and still an alarming number have no coverage at all.
 Without UM/UIM coverage, you will not have any recourse for property damage or medical bills associated with the accident.

 How an Accident and Injury Lawyer in Washington Can Help

 If you have reason to believe that the driver who hit your vehicle was uninsured, you will need to notify your own insurer right away to access your uninsured or underinsured motorist coverage.
 Some policies have strict deadlines for filing your claim and some even limit it to as little as 30 days.

 Also, your UIM/UM coverage will help if you are the victim of a hit and run accident.
 Because you do not know the at-fault party, you will need to use your uninsured motorist coverage for damage to your vehicle, and any medical costs associated with injuries from that accident.
 If that driver is later identified and found, then you can file a claim against his or her insurance company, and possibly a civil claim against the driver for negligence.

 If you have been the victim of a car accident, whether the other party is adequately insured or not, it is in your best interest to contact a personal injury attorney.
 An injury lawyer can assist you with filing a claim through your insurance, a third-party, or even in filing a civil claim when the accident is due to someone’s negligence.
-Contact Brett McCandlis Brown, PLLC for a consultation regarding your accident.
+Contact Brett McCandlis Brown & Conner, PLLC for a consultation regarding your accident.
 Call 800-925-1875 to schedule an appointment or fill out our online contact form with your legal questions.